 Calcutta & Bengalis have always been deeply passionate about football.
-Bongs take football as seriously as the fish on their lunch plate.
+We Bongs take football as seriously as the fish on our lunch plate.
 And these 7 facts prove that Calcutta is truly the epicenter of football in India.

 Mohun Bagan (dubbed the National Club of India) is the one of the oldest football clubs in the world.
 Established in the year 1889, it predates global giants like Real Madrid (1902), AC Milan (1899), FC Barcelona (1899) & Bayern Munich (1900).

 The Calcutta Football League Started in 1898, is the oldest league in Asia and one of the oldest in the world.